BenTata-86/disaster_messages/README.md

 ### Project Motivation<a name="motivation"></a>
-This projects aims to demonstrate almost(except monitoring) all steps in a Data Science project.
+This projects aims to demonstrate (except monitoring) all steps in a Data Science project.
 The data is collected and labeled by Figure Eight(now Appen).
-The transformed data consist of messages collected via 3 genres;
+The data consist of messages collected via 3 genres;
     - Direct
     - Social Media
     - News

 The messages labelled into 36 categories by Appen.
-Our model aims to take the messages as input and try to predict these labels in order send or warn authorities.
+Our model aims to take the messages as input and try to predict these labels in order to send or warn authorities.

 1. ETL
     - Extract data : Input data from Appen